8/17/2002 – 8/19/2002

 Later that evening, when he was nursing, I noticed that he was a little blue.
 I called to my husband and told him I wasn’t sure he was breathing.
-He whisked him up and tried to get him to wake up.
-I had enough time to get the midwife, and then 911, on the phone before he got him awake.
-He seemed okay, so we canceled the ambulance.
-Then Miriam told us that sometimes big babies get hypoglycemic after birth and pass out so to try and make sure he eats frequently.
+Bill whisked the baby up and tried to get him to wake up.
+I had enough time to get the midwife, and then 911, on the phone before Bill got him awake.
+The baby seemed okay, so we canceled the ambulance.
+Then Miriam told us that sometimes big babies get hypoglycemic after birth and pass out, so to try and make sure he eats frequently.
 Well, he didn’t.
 After that first latch on, he showed no interest in nursing.
-We actually broke out the free case of formula that we’d been mocking when it arrived.
+We actually broke out the free case of formula that we’d mocked when it arrived.

 I called my cousin Jeanine, who is a lactation consultant, and asked for some advice.
 She gave me some tips that resulted in success later that evening.
-He nursed beautifully for about a half hour, one of the most beautiful interludes of my life, and I’ll always treasure it.
+He nursed beautifully for about a half hour, one of the most magical interludes of my life, and I’ll always treasure it.
 The love in his eyes as he stared into mine was palpable.
 I could feel it melting the anxiety I’d been carrying for weeks.
-I thought he must be getting better, but I had resolved to take him into the doctor in the morning anyway.
+I thought he must be getting better, but I had resolved to take him in to see the doctor in the morning anyway.

 For a while I was obsessed with playing Mah Jongg online.
 There was a version where you could replay a game you had lost.
-(You can see why this might appeal to me…) Anyway, I replayed a lot of games, and I found that for some games, no matter how many times I replayed them, I still lost.
+(You can see why this might appeal to me.)
+I replayed a lot of games, and I found that, for some games, no matter how many times I replayed them, I still lost.
 Sometimes you’re just dealt a losing hand.